-Selma Mlikota is the current Manager of Recruiting and Onboarding for O.C.
-Tanner Company.
-Over the 20+ years of her professional career, she has served in various leadership roles in client success, sales, and people teams.
+Selma Mlikota is the Product Manager for O.C.
+Tanner award lines.
+Over the 20+ years of her professional career, she served in various leadership roles in client success, sales, and people teams.
 As a marketing product owner, Selma’s primary responsibilities focus on defining the product vision and working closely with engineering and sales to ensure the product supports the company’s overall strategy and meets the unique clients’ needs.

 Additionally, while a paid employee of O.C.
 Tanner, between April 2017 and June 2019, Selma served as the Executive Director of Careers and Corporate Partnerships at One Refugee, a Utah-based non-profit organization aimed at improving refugee prosperity.
-She has worked closely with 200+ refugee students and young professionals in Utah and Idaho on their professional development.
-Additionally, she is a Board Member for Utah Diversity Connections, a local non-profit, working to assist Utah businesses in building diverse workforces.
-Selma holds a bachelor’s degree in Liberal Arts and Science from Utah State University.
+She has worked closely with over 200 refugee students and young professionals in Utah and Idaho on their professional development and preparing them for future careers.

 Panelist: Neelam Chand, Zions Bank